aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 In a similar manner, you can perform canary tests or automate rolling updates based on healthchecks or other criteria using weighted targets to have fine-grained control over how you shape traffic for your application.

-To prepare for the next section, go ahead and update the HttpRoute to send all traffic only to the blue colorteller.
+To prepare for the next section, go ahead and update the HttpRoute to send all traffic to the blue colorteller.

 `examples/apps/colorapp/servicemesh/appmesh-colorapp.yaml`
 ```